msales/kage/README.md

 ## Synopsis

-kage (as in "Kafka AGEnt") reads Offset- and Lagmetrics from Kafka and writes them to an InfluxDB.
+kage (as in "Kafka AGEnt") reads Offset- and Lag metrics from Kafka and writes them to an InfluxDB.

 ## Motivation